 Welcome to our online tool « learning from culture shocks in Higher Education”.
 This learning tool was created for students, faculty and staff of higher education institutions who are in some way involved with international mobility: students who are planning or living international mobility and staff who are welcoming or preparing students for such an experience.
 It can be used as an autonomous learning tool or as inspiration for preparing on-arrival or pre-departure workshops for students in international mobility.
 The tool is created by the team of the SOLVINC Erasmus+ project.

 Culture shocks in Higher Education?

-Many first-year students may experience attending University itself as a series of culture shocks, in particular those whose parents don’t have university diplomas, or members of different cultural minorities, students who moved from rural areas to cities, etc. Facing a different relationship amongst students and teachers, a different approach towards learning, discipline, knowledge may be at the source of surprises and tensions.
+Many students may experience attending University itself as a series of culture shocks, in particular those whose parents don’t have university diplomas, or members of different cultural minorities, students who moved from rural areas to cities, etc. Facing a different relationship amongst students and teachers, a different approach towards learning, discipline, knowledge may become the source of surprises and tensions.

 If culture shocks could happen to anyone, here we have a slightly narrower scope: we focus on culture shocks resulting from international student mobility, for whom differences in national cultures are added to the challenges of mobility. .

 Why focus on “culture shocks”?